wuyue880315/DScourseS18/FinalProject/FinalProject_wu/README-3.md

    2.Second, open R and Set the working Directory where the dataset being saved, and don't change the name of the dataset.

    3.Now you can execute the file "Final_project_wu.rmd", it will produce a PDF report.
-Because "Final_project_wu.rmd" includes all codes used to produce the result(maybe I shouldn't do this way), so there is no ohter files you need to run before execute this file.
+Because "Final_project_wu.rmd" includes all codes used to produce the result(maybe I shouldn't do this way), so there is no other files you need to run before execute this file.

    Thanks for teaching!!!
    Yue Wu.